-D. TARDY/MAKE-UP PROCEDURES
+D. TARDY/MAKE-UP PROCEDURES 1.
+Tardiness

-1. Tardiness

 If you are tardy for any reason, you must sign in on the tardy sign-in sheet near the door.
 Any variation from this procedure may result in a "cut" placed on your attendance record.
 Absences on the attendance records of students who were tardy but did not sign the tardy sign-in sheet cannot be cleared by the instructor.
-The sign-in is the evidence of the tardy: no sign-in; no evidence.
 Excessive tardiness will result in a lowered citizenship grade and administrative referral.